 There are no extras included on the UHD disc so it’s left to the 2D Blu-ray to do the duties and nothing has changed in that respect: the hour-long “A Filmmaker’s Epic Journey” documentary plus two other featurettes and a photo gallery are all present and correct, with the documentary providing a fascinating insight into this unique production.

-Life of Pi is another very pleasant example of what Ultra HD Blu-ray is capable of adding to an already excellent Blu-ray presentation.
+is another very pleasant example of what Ultra HD Blu-ray is capable of adding to an already excellent Blu-ray presentation.
 3D fans will want to hang on to their existing Blu-ray for the native 3D imagery but the UHD has its own unique benefits.
 Well worth a look if you're a fan.